4.53 from 169 votes

 • Reserve some pasta water to adjust the thickness of the sauce/spaghetti.

-• Adjust Gochujang paste to taste and consider serving with some additional protein such as chicken or fish.
+• Adjust Gochujang paste depending on your spice preference and consider serving with some additional protein such as chicken or fish.

 Nutrition